JohnZaatra/Full-Stack-Recipe/README.md

 ## How It Works

-1. **Local Setup**:
+1. **Global or Local Setup:**
-   This project is hosted and run locally.
-The backend API communicates with a MySQL database installed on your computer, allowing users to interact with the system via a web browser.
-There is no live demo, but you can easily set up the project on your local machine to test its functionality.
+   Originally, the backend was hosted globally at **Ben Gurion University**, making it accessible from anywhere.
+However, the project can easily be run locally by setting up the backend on your local machine.
+Simply modify a few configuration settings in the backend and frontend to point to your local or global server.

 2. **User Registration and Login**:
    Users can create an account by registering with their credentials.
 Upon logging in, they gain access to personalized features such as saving recipes, managing favorites, and adding custom recipes.